Lolindhir/PnP/docs/assets/rules/Classes/Shaman.md

 **Known Cantrips.** You know two cantrips of your choice from the Shaman spell list.
 Whenever you gain a Shaman level, you can replace one of your cantrips with another cantrip of your choice from the Shaman spell list.
-When you reach Shaman levels 4 and 10, you learn another cantrip of your choice from the Shaman spell list.

 **Spell Slots.** The [Shaman Features Table](https://lolindhir.github.io/PnP/rules/classes/shaman/shaman_features_table) shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.